Xiaoqiong-Liu/ConvARG/README.md

 ## Welcome
-### For the best of my knowledge, this repository is the first pytorch implementation for ARG(antibiotic resistance genes) detection, it is based and inspired by HMD-ARG.
+### For the best of my knowledge, this is the first pytorch implementation for ARG(antibiotic resistance genes) detection, it is inspired by HMD-ARG.
 And this revised version has higher accuracy than HMD-ARG or Deep-ARG reported in [1].

 ## Environment
 * Python == 3.8